supleed2/EIE4-FYP/writeup.md

 always_ff @(posedge i_clk48) phase_step[ps_clk] <= {1'b0, int_phase_step[23:9]};
 ```

+### Phase to Amplitude Conversion

 Once per 48kHz cycle, each phase accumulator is incremented by the respective phase step value for that oscillator.
 Along with the phase to amplitude converter, this forms a numerically controlled oscillator.
 Numerically controlled oscillators are commonly used in digital signal processing, PLLs and many radio systems.
-Key benefits include dynamic frequency control and phase adjustment, frequency accuracy and ease of implementation.
+[ZipCPU Blog reference](https://zipcpu.com/dsp/2017/12/09/nco.html) [Microchip reference](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/8-bit-mcus/core-independent-and-analog-peripherals/waveform-control/numerically-controlled-oscillator) [Lattice reference](https://www.latticesemi.com/products/designsoftwareandip/intellectualproperty/ipcore/ipcores02/numericallycontrolledoscillator) Key benefits include dynamic frequency control and phase adjustment, frequency accuracy and ease of implementation.
 The phase accumulator can be simplified by aligning the overflow point with the point where the phase accumulator would be reset to 0, or equivalently, if the phase accumulator is stored using `N` bits, a value of `2^N` represents an angle of 360°.

 For the sawtooth, square and triangle waveforms, direct bit-level conversions are used from the phase input.
 Conversion from phase to a sine wave is done in the `saw2sin` SystemVerilog module, which is a wrapper around a quarter wave CORDIC module.
 The `cordic` SystemVerilog module has a 16 bit phase input which represents phase inputs 0° - 90°, and outputs a 16 bit amplitude which represents the sine output from 0 to 1.
 The conversion from 0° - 360° to 0° - 90° for input to the CORDIC module is done by the `saw2sin` module, which also converts the quarter wave output into a full wave.
 Table x.y shows the subtraction of the phase input and inversion of the output required to convert the quarter wave CORDIC module into a full sine wave.